 The Olive Oil Orchard

 Korte Ranch Vineyard is located in the St. Helena AVA (American Viticultural Area).
 The Napa River forms the eastern border of our vineyard.
 The original vineyard was planted in the late 1890’s and remained in production through prohibition.
-Today, these old, gnarly vines produce wonderful zinfandel grapes that are sold to various winemakers in the valley including Bremer Family, D-Cubed Cellars, Huneeus, Elyse Winery, Orin Swift, and Gardienne des Vignes Winery .
-We are proud to have been vineyard designated on the labels of Elyse Winery, Eden Stuart, D-Cubed Cellars, Scheutz-Oles, and Ehlers Estate.
+Today, these old, gnarly vines produce wonderful zinfandel grapes that are sold to various winemakers in the valley including Bremer Family, Huneeus, Elyse Winery, Orin Swift, Gardienne des Vignes Winery, and Kirk Venge.
+We are proud to have been vineyard designated on the labels of Elyse Winery, D-Cubed Cellars, Schuetz-Oles, and Ehlers Estate.
 In 2006, we planted Petit Sirah vines on a 3 acre plot of land surrounding the cottage.